Smart Driving from the Start© has been a funded presentation under The Clean Transportation Path© project intended for Driver Education classes.

 • saving money in fuel use, maintenance, and repair costs

-how being a smart driver equates to being a safer driver
+• how being a smart driver equates to being a safer driver

 • plus, the reduction of CO2 emissions, energy waste, and pollution

-For the 2023-24 and 2024-25 school years, Green Driving America (GDA) is offering Smart Driving from the Start (SDFTS) presentations under The Clean Transportation Path project.
-These approximately 45-minute PowerPoint and video guest-speaking webinar presentations are intended for driver education classes (having a required set number of hours of live classroom instruction1) and for Career Technical Education (CTE) classes.
-For 2024, these presentations are given no cost in the State of Vermont, thanks to GDA grant awards from the Climate Catalysts Innovation Fund of the Vermont Council on Rural Development.
-GDA is pursuing funding to offer these presentations in Oregon and elsewhere.
+These guest-speaking webinar presentations have been intended for driver education classes (having a required set number of hours of live classroom instruction2).
+For 2024, thanks to GDA grant awards from the Climate Catalysts Innovation Fund of the Vermont Council on Rural Development, these presentations have been given at no cost in the State of Vermont.

 A two-page PDF handout supplementing presentation content is included: customized for each state; Vermont shown.